 Jeremy M. Jacobs

-Education and Family: He is an alumnus of University of Buffalo’s School of Management and the Harvard School of Business Advanced Management Program.
-He holds honorary doctorates from the University at Buffalo, Canisius College and Johnson and Wales University.
-He and his wife Margaret have six children, 18 grandchildren and one great-grandchild.
+Mr. Jacobs is an alumnus of UB’s School of Management and the Harvard School of Business Advanced Management Program; he holds honorary doctorates from the University at Buffalo, Canisius College, Johnson and Wales University and Niagara University.
+Mr. Jacobs and his wife, Margaret, have six children, 18 grandchildren and two great-grandchildren.